Alok-2002/web_development_project/ReadMe.md

 ## License

-The projects in this repository are available under the [MIT License](LICENSE).
+The Projects in this repository are available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as long as the license terms are followed.

 ## Acknowledgments